 Evidence suggests that over time, a primary prevention and health promotion agenda can help improve the overall health of the population.
-Accordingly, Healthy Schools BC, a key initiative of Healthy Families BC, aims to improve students' awareness of healthy lifestyles and healthy environments.
-The Ministry, in partnership with health authorities and school districts, supports a number of targeted programs which provide comprehensive health resources for teachers and schools.
+Accordingly, Healthy Schools BC, a key initiative of Healthy Families BC, aims to improve student awareness of healthy lifestyles and healthy environments.
+To help build on prior work and improve performance, the Ministry, in partnership with health authorities and school districts, is re-focusing efforts on targeted programs and curriculum supports that help students learn to be healthy, while also providing comprehensive school health resources for teachers and schools.

-Goal 2: Deliver a system of responsive and effective health care services across British Columbia.
+Goal 2: Deliver a system of responsive and effective health care services across British Columbia

-In order to deliver responsive and effective health care services, the Ministry and its partners are working to shift the culture of health care from being disease-centred and provider-focused to being patient-centred.
+In order to deliver responsive and effective health care services, the Ministry and its partners continue efforts to shift the culture of health care from being disease-centred and provider-focused to being patient-centred.
 This shift requires understanding of and responsiveness to patient needs, values and preferences as the primary drivers of daily practice at all levels, in a respectful and accountable manner.
-Building on the health system policy papers, there are five areas of action important to a high quality and sustainable health system in B.C.

-Objective 2.1: A primary care model that provides comprehensive and coordinated team based care linked to specialized services.
+Objective 2.1: A primary care model that provides comprehensive and coordinated team based care linked to specialized services

-British Columbia's health care system has been engaged in a collaborative process to look for ways to improve primary and community care at a community level.
-Numerous practice and service delivery innovations and initiatives have been introduced at all levels - practice, health authorities, and provincial level - with the intent of meeting the expanding demand for services due to population demographics.
+British Columbia's health care system has been engaged in a collaborative process to look for ways to improve primary and community care.
+Numerous practice and service delivery innovations and initiatives have been introduced at the practice, health authority, and provincial levels, with the intent of meeting the expanding demand for services due to population demographics.
 The roles of family physicians, primary and community care professionals and support staff are central to the effort of supporting patients suffering from frailty, chronic diseases, mental health and substance use conditions.
-A focus on effective team-based practices and healthy partnerships between care providers and health care administrators will facilitate better care for all British Columbians, and particularly those who are more vulnerable, with a key objective of reducing preventable hospitalization.
+A focus on effective team-based practices and healthy partnerships between care providers and administrators will facilitate better care for all British Columbians, and particularly for those who are more vulnerable, with a key objective of reducing preventable hospitalization.

-- Support full-service family practice and establish team-based practices delivering services based on population and patient needs, including the needs of several key patient populations (patients with chronic illnesses, moderate to severe mental illnesses, and/or frailty). - Work with the health authorities to integrate or link family practices with primary care services to create a "primary care home" for individuals and families to reduce the need for hospitalizations. - Develop opportunities for pharmacists and physicians to work together to improve the optimal use of drugs for best patient outcomes.
+- Continue to support full-service family practice and establish team-based practices delivering services based on population and patient needs, including the needs of several key patient populations (patients with chronic illnesses, moderate to severe mental illnesses, and/or frailty). - Work with the health authorities to continue to integrate or link family practices with primary care services to create a primary care home for individuals and families to reduce the need for hospitalizations. - Further develop opportunities for pharmacists and physicians to work together to improve the optimal use of drugs for best patient outcomes.

-Objective 2.2: Improved patient health outcomes and reduced hospitalizations for seniors through effective community services.
+Objective 2.2: Improved health outcomes and reduced hospitalizations for seniors through effective community services